FuSeFL: Fully Secure and Scalable Federated Learning: Introduction

-In FuSeFL, clients are dynamically paired to form collaborative groups.
-Within each group, the global model is secret-shared between the two clients, and training is jointly executed using secure multi-party computation (MPC) over their local data.
-This structure prevents any party from accessing the model or data in plaintext.
-After training, each group submits secret-shared updates to two non-colluding aggregation servers, which perform secure aggregation without learning individual contributions.
+To address the limitations of prior work, we propose \emph{FuSeFL}, a fully secure and scalable federated learning (FL) framework.
+FuSeFL ensures end-to-end confidentiality of both data and models while efficiently scaling to tens of thousands of clients without overloading the server.
+Its core idea is to decentralize training across dynamically formed client groups, while confining the server’s role to lightweight secure aggregation, client pairing, and data routing.
+In FuSeFL, clients are dynamically paired to form collaborative groups, where the global model is secret-shared between the two clients, and training is jointly executed using MPC over their secret-shared local data.
+This setup prevents any participant from accessing data or model parameters in plaintext.
+After local training, each client pair submits secret-shared updates to two servers, which perform secure aggregation without learning any private information.

-This design resolves the critical issues in prior solutions: it avoids server-side bottlenecks, eliminates the need for data offloading, and reduces communication overhead.
-Moreover, by keeping both the model and updates secret-shared throughout training and aggregation, FuSeFL protects against gradient leakage, model update inference, membership inference, and model inversion attacks.

-Our evaluation shows that FuSeFL (1) reduces server memory usage by nearly 50\%, (2) maintains nearly constant training time as the number of clients increases, achieving linear throughput scalability, and (3) cuts communication latency by 95\% compared to the state-of-the-art schemes in large-scale deployments.
-FuSeFL also improves model accuracy by up to 1.1\% over the federated adaptation of AriaNN on MNIST.